 Learn More: Self Declaration

 The Italy Self-Declaration Form is required for international arrivals in an effort to overcome the risks of the coronavirus pandemic.
 All travelers, except those from San Marino or Vatican City, need to complete a Self-Declaration Form before arrival.

 Individuals traveling from the European Union and the Schengen area must fill out this Self-Declaration Form at least 72 hours before their departure date to Italy.

 Within the Self-Declaration, passengers must provide their contact information along with travel history and flight details.

-To get this travel document, you’ll need to provide information about your health status and intended stay in Italy.
+To apply for this document, you’ll need to provide information about your health status and intended to stay in Italy.
 Travelers must adhere to the country’s safety protocols.